tmarktaylor/monotable/README.rst

 ==============
 3.2.0 - 2024-09-14

+- Remove Python 3.6 compatibility.
 - Add feature to print a dataclass as an ASCII table.
-- Add test to detect non ASCII chars/trailing spaces in files.
 - Implement CI tests with GitHub actions.
+Add publish actions.
 - Add requirements files for test and inspections.
 - Move metadata to setup.cfg.
 Remove extras_require=.
+- Add test to detect non ASCII chars/trailing spaces in files.

 3.1.0 - 2020-05-15